-- The new proposals have substantially increased the buffer around the proposed facility to provide a robust buffer both in terms of depth of planting as well as increasing the size/height of the species proposed. - Whilst this increased mitigation does not overcome a development within the Gap, should the Case Officer deem the application necessary, the proposed buffer would in time successfully mitigate the proposals and integrate within the wider landscape.

-5.3 Planning & Building (Trees) - Comment;

-- The landscape plan, planting specification and maintenance schedule prepared by Crestwood Environmental limited if implemented should ensure the successful establishment of woodland to screen the proposed development. - 5.4 Housing & Environmental Health (Environmental Protection) No objection, subject to conditions. - 5.5 HCC Lead Local Flood Authority No objection
+- An amended site layout has been provided to reflect the changes required in the site operation; this amended buffer would provide the same level of mitigation, if not more than that of the previous proposals. - As previously stated, the increased mitigation does not overcome a development within the Gap, should the Case Officer deem the application necessary, the proposed buffer would in time successfully mitigate the proposals and integrate within the wider landscape. - 5.3 Planning & Building (Trees) No objection, subject to condition. - 5.4 Housing & Environmental Health (Environmental Protection) - No objection, subject to conditions. - 5.5 HCC Lead Local Flood Authority No objection.

-- 5.6 HCC Ecology - No objection, subject to conditions - 5.7 HCC Highways No objection, subject to conditions - 5.8 Environment Agency - No objection
+- 5.6 Ecology - No objection, subject to conditions - 5.7 HCC Highways No objection, subject to conditions

-5.9 Hampshire & IOW Fire and Rescue Service (HIWFRS) - Comment;
+5.8 Hampshire & IOW Fire and Rescue Service (HIWFRS) - Comment